 Which wallets can I use to hold XRP?

-How Ripple works
+How Ripple and XRP work

-It offers three main solutions for banks and other corporate entities:
+Ripple offers three main solutions for banks and other corporate entities:

 - xRapid uses XRP to provide on-demand liquidity to payment providers, thereby minimising liquidity costs.